Questions and Answers About Domestic Abuse and Protective Orders

 - Prohibits an abuser from contacting the victim.

-- An abuser may have to serve time in jail for violating a protective order.
+- Requires the police to arrest the abuser if the order is violated.
+An abuser may have to serve time in jail for violating a protective order.

 How do I get a Protective Order?